 “The cause of this unfortunate incident is being investigated and appropriate measures will be taken to ensure that something like this never happens again.”

 Elevator accidents account for a huge number of injuries each year, and can even be fatal.
 The most common types of accidents include sudden elevator drops and crashes, people getting caught in the automatic doors, people trying to escape when the elevator has stopped at a misaligned point, and people becoming trapped inside.
 Reports show that about 27 people are killed each year in elevator accidents on average.
-More than 10,000 people are also injured in elevators annually, and more than half of those people require hospital treatment.
+More than 10,000 people are also injured in elevators annually, and more than half require hospital treatment.

 Elevator Liability Issues